 INTRO TO ENERGY MANAGEMENT...introduces the basic concepts of energy, utility systems and utility rate structures; defines the need for energy management as an integral part of society at all levels.
 The course will present the various opportunities available to energy management students.
-Course typically offered: Fall
+Course Typically Offered: Fall

-INTRO TO MS PROJECT-LEVEL 1...is a software tool used to enter, analyze, track, and summarize information about a project.
+INTRO TO MS PROJECT - LEVEL 1...is a software tool used to enter, analyze, track, and summarize information about a project.
 This course prepares the learner to enter and edit tasks, durations, task dependencies, and lag and lead times.
 The learner will use the project time scale and calendar, review project statistics, work with a network diagram, create and assign resources, and track the progress of a project.
 This class is offered in a self-paced format.

-INTRODUCTION TO PSYCHOLOGY...introduces a survey of the multiple aspects of human behavior.
-Involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
-Directs student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-COREQUISITE: 10838105 Intro Reading & Study Skills or equiv
+INTRODUCTION TO PSYCHOLOGY...introduces students to a survey of the multiple aspects of human behavior.
+It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
+It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
+COREQUISITE: 10838105 Intro Reading and Study Skills or equivalent